 In 1985, Southland Royalty became a wholly-owned subsidiary of Burlington Northern Inc. ("BNI").
 In 1988, BNI transferred its natural resource operations to Burlington Resources Inc. ("BRI") as a result of which Southland Royalty became a wholly-owned indirect subsidiary of BRI.
 As a result of this transfer, Meridian Oil Inc. ("MOI"), which was the parent company of Southland Royalty, became a wholly owned direct subsidiary of BRI.
 In 1996, Southland Royalty was merged with and into MOI.
 As a result of this merger, the separate corporate existence of Southland Royalty ceased and MOI survived and succeeded to the ownership of all of the assets of Southland Royalty and assumed all of its rights, powers, privileges, liabilities and obligations.
 In 1996, MOI changed its name to Burlington Resources Oil & Gas Company, now Burlington Oil & Gas Company LP ("BROG").
-On December 12, 2005, BRI and ConocoPhillips announced a proposed transaction pursuant to which ConocoPhillips would acquire BRI, subject to shareholder approval by BRI.
+Effective March 31, 2006, ConocoPhillips acquired BRI pursuant to a merger between BRI and a wholly-owned subsidiary of ConocoPhillips.
+As a result of this acquisition, BRI and BROG are both wholly-owned subsidiaries of ConocoPhillips.